vectordotdev/vector/rfcs/2022-03-15-11851-ingest-opentelemetry-traces.md

 There is no particular field or subset of metadata that would prevent idempotency in that case.
-This remains a strong requirement and shall be applicable to all third party trace format that will be converted to/from the upcoming Vector internal representation for similare scenarios.
+This remains a strong requirement and shall be applicable to all third party trace format that will be converted to/from the upcoming Vector internal representation for similar scenarios.

 **Note**: The [Rust OpenTelemetry implementation][otlp-rust] implement a conversion from OpenTelemetry traces to the Datadog `trace-agent` format.
 This is not the purpose of this RFC, and with the OpenTelemetry traces format being